legendarycode3/decentralized-stablecoin/README.md

 * ****Overcollateralization Requirement:**** The stablecoin is fully backed by excess collateral rather than relying on algorithmic stabilization mechanisms.
 Users must maintain collateral whose value exceeds their outstanding debt according to the configured liquidation threshold, providing a safety buffer against normal market volatility.
 * ****Liquidation Incentives:**** The protocol rewards liquidators with a predefined liquidation bonus when repaying the debt of undercollateralized positions.
 This incentive encourages market participants to promptly remove risky positions from the system, promptly remove risky positions from the system, helping maintain protocol solvency during periods of market stress.
 * ****ERC-20 Transfer Validation:**** All ERC-20 token transfers verify the success of external transfer operations before continuing execution.
 Transactions immediately revert if a transfer fails, preventing inconsistent accounting or partially completed operations that could otherwise compromise protocol integrity.
 * ****Immutable Core Dependencies:**** The stablecoin contract address is stored as an immutable variable during deployment and cannot be modified afterward.
-This prevents administrative replacement of the stablecoin contract
+This prevents administrative replacement of the stablecoin contract reducing governance risks and ensuring users

 *
 *